Rydal Water

 A dramatic rocky outcrop at the western end of Rydal Water, reached by steps, is as known as 'Wordsworth's Seat' and commands superb views over the lake, it was once a favoured spot of the poet.

-Boathouse at Rydal Water.
-Click to enlarge
+Left - Boathouse at Rydal Water.
+Click to enlarge Right - Rydal Cave

 Dorothy Wordsworth, sister of the poet, described Rydal Water as 'a place made for all kinds of beautiful works of art and nature…miniature mountains, alps above alps'.
 A picnic site has been provided by the National Trust at White Moss Common at the western end of the lake.
 Rydal offers the visitor a wide range of wildlife, including sandpipers, siskins and long-tailed tits.